cbain-igs/recount_importer/README.md

 ```

 # After Downloading Files
-After the fles have been downloaded, you can directly run the script with the commands shown above.
+After the files have been downloaded, you can directly run the script with the commands shown above.
 Make sure the files are saved in the same location as the script.